 Connected, but alone?
 By Sherry Turkle

 The director of the MIT Initiative on Technology and Self, Turkle explores the impact of technology on human connection.
-As events become ever-more saturated with and reliant on technology, this is a timely and notable lecture to ponder.
+As events become ever-more saturated with and reliant on technology and event software, this is a timely and notable lecture to ponder.
 Turkle talks about the way in which technology has seemingly created inter-connectivity but how the reality is that we feel more alienated from our peers than ever before.
 A thought-provoking talk that reminds us why face-to-face communication and authentic connection are needed more than ever before.
 Find it here.

 How to save the world (or at least yourself) from bad meetings by David Grady

 Who hasn’t sat through a yawn-inducing meeting and silently bemoaned the fact that this was a mammoth waste of your time?
 Grady’s talk takes on the truth about our love-hate relationship with meetings, urging viewers to rethink the way we approach them.
 Grady argues that meetings can be productive, but only if all involved get clear about the desired outcome before hitting “accept”.
-Food for thought to help you get the most out of time in the boardroom.
+Food for thought for all corporate event planners to help you get the most out of time in the boardroom.
 Watch it here.

 Design for all five senses by Jinsop Lee